bhattharishbvp/kafka/README.md

 # Kafka
 We have good numbers of event streaming platform which has their pros and cons.
 We will focus on kafka in this tutorial or excercise.

- # Example - payment application
+# Lets take an example of payment application to understand kafka instrument

 We have an application that processes the user's payment and returns success or failure if payment is successful or failure otherwise as a response.
 The use case is simple enough to understand.
 Let me talk you through the functional requirements.
 Upon receiving a payment request, it shall do the following
  1) account and balance validation